definitelynotbs/fluid-simulator/README.md

 Provides user interactivity for modeling their own fluid.

-Using the Eulerian Scheme, a fluid can be represented by a vector-field (U) that represent the velocity of the fluid at the point of the relevant vector.
+Using the Eulerian Scheme, a fluid can be represented by a field of vectors (U) that represent the velocity of the fluid at the point of the relevant vector.
 The evolution of these vectors is governed by the Navier-Stokes equations.
 The equations are basically just Newton's law for fluids: